Hydra-Chain/hydragon-nodee/README.md

 The genesis.json file is crucial, containing details about the genesis block and node configurations.
 **Important: Do not alter this file to avoid potential loss of funds.**
 Future releases will automate this configuration.
-You can find the Testnet genesis file in the extracted folder containing the [release assets](#executable) and place it in your node directory.
+You can find the HydraChain genesis file in the extracted folder containing the [release assets](#executable) and place it in your node directory.

 #### Secrets Configuration File